nickscamara/Parking-Ticket-Killer/README.md

 # Parking-Ticket-Killer
 3rd Place Winner Hackathon - A parking app for android that allow users to avoid parking tickets and receive bonus.
-It was based on a blockchain system and it uses google Firebase as its database.

 My team and I built an app that shows user near parking spots and let them pay for the parking.
 If you park legally you get coins that can be used to get